alien35/notary-website-apr-2025/data/blog/never-miss-a-signing.md

 - Choose separate notification channels for yourself and your clients

 ## Customize timing
 Set how far in advance reminders are sent.
-Need a nudge a day before, an hour before, or even 5 minutes before?
+Need a nudge a day before, an hour before, or even 5 minutes before (great for Remote online notarization)?
 Configure reminders that fit your workflow so everyone stays on schedule.